Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Continuation: the mode

 This yields an obvious analogue of the `temporary' classification of Prop.~\ref{prop:temp-class}, where if $A_\alpha^{[\gamma]}(0)+\mathbbm{1}$ is a self-adjoint extension of $A_\alpha(0)+\mathbbm{1}$, so is $A_\alpha^{[\gamma]}(0)$ for $A_\alpha(0)$, with $\mathcal{D}(A_\alpha^{[\gamma]}(0)+\mathbbm{1})=\mathcal{D}(A_\alpha^{[\gamma]}(0))$.

-In fact, based on the very same argument of Lemma \ref{lem:Fform}, repeated now for the qualification of the form domain of $A_{\alpha,F}(0)$, one can also reproduce the argument of Prop.~\ref{eq:RGisSFinv}, establishing the following analogue.
+In fact, based on the very same argument of Lemma \ref{lem:Fform}, repeated now for the characterisation of the form domain of $A_{\alpha,F}(0)$, one can also reproduce the argument of Prop.~\ref{eq:RGisSFinv}, establishing the following analogue.

 \begin{proposition} For $\alpha\in(0,1)$, one has $A_{\alpha,F}(0)+\mathbbm{1}=R_{G_{\alpha,0}}^{-1}$ and $\Psi_{\alpha,0}=(A_{\alpha,F}(0)+\mathbbm{1})^{-1}\Phi_{\alpha,0}$. \end{proposition}